 I am a researcher and educator interested in the intersections of media, globalization, and cultural difference.
-Since fall 2017, I am assistant professor of global communication in the Annenberg School for Communication at the University of Pennsylvania.
+Currently, I am assistant professor of global communication in the Annenberg School for Communication at the University of Pennsylvania.
 I received my PhD in Film and Media Studies from the University of California, Santa Barbara.

-I’m an regular book reader, occasional writer, Converse aficionado, and perpetual cheese lover.
+I’m a regular graphic novel reader, Converse aficionado, and perpetual cheese lover.